AI-generated

 Facts

-• Mariano Molo y Legaspi died on January 24, 1941, without descending or ascending forced heirs, survived only by his wife (Juana Juan Vda. de Molo) and his nieces/nephew (Luz, Gliceria, and Cornelio Molo).
+• The Heirs: Mariano Molo died on January 24, 1941.
+He had no forced heirs in the ascending or descending line.
+He was survived by his wife, Juana Juan Vda. de Molo, and his nieces and nephew (Luz, Gliceria, Cornelio Molo).

 Arguments of the Petitioners

-• The widow maintained that the 1918 will was executed in accordance with the formalities required by law, as proven by the credible testimonies of the surviving witness and the notary public.
+• The due execution of the 1918 will was sufficiently proven by the surviving attesting witness and the notary public.

 Arguments of the Respondents